Abhiii1234/SWEET-SHOP-MANAGEMENT-SYSTEM/README.md

 ## 👨‍💻 Author

-Built with ❤️ using modern web technologies and AI assistance
+Built with ❤️ by Abhigyan Pushkar

 ---